AP Source: Twins, Pineda agree to 2-year, $20M deal

 MINNEAPOLIS (AP)The Minnesota Twins and starting pitcher Michael Pineda agreed Thursday to a two-year, $20 million contract to bring the right-hander back after a suspension for a banned diuretic, according to a person familiar with the negotiations.

-The person spoke to The Associated Press on condition of anonymity, because the deal, pending completion of a physical exam, had not been finalized.
+The person spoke to The Associated Press on condition of anonymity, because the deal had not been announced and was subject to a successful physical exam.

-Pineda went 11-5 with a 4.01 ERA in 26 starts for the Twins in 2019, before Major League Baseball announced Sept.
-7 a 60-game suspension for a positive test for Hydrochlorothiazide, which can be used for weight loss and blood pressure management.
+Pineda went 11-5 with a 4.01 ERA in 146 innings over 26 starts for the Twins in 2019, his first season with the team, before Major League Baseball announced Sept.
+7 a 60-game suspension for a positive test for hydrochlorothiazide, which can be used for weight loss and blood pressure management.
 It’s outlawed because it can mask the presence of steroids.

-That kept Pineda out of the postseason for the American League Central champion Twins, who were swept in three games in the division series by the New York Yankees.
-Pineda, who will turn 31 next month, will have a significant chunk of the suspension left to serve before he can take the mound for the Twins.
+That kept Pineda out of the postseason for the American League Central champion Twins, who were swept in three games in the Division Series by the New York Yankees.
+Pineda, who will turn 31 next month, will have 39 games left on the suspension to serve before he can take the mound for the Twins in mid-May.

+Pineda, who is 6-foot-7 and 280 pounds, missed half of the 2017 season while with the Yankees and the entire 2018 season after signing with the Twins following Tommy John surgery.
+He said he took an over-the-counter medication given to him by an acquaintance, not realizing the pills contained the banned substance.
+He apologized then to the organization, his teammates, his family and Twins fans for his judgmental error and said he did not intend to cheat.

+”The last two years I’ve had two surgeries, so that made me gain some weight,” Pineda said. ”I was just trying to find a way to control that so it doesn’t hurt my knees.”

 —